szekenneth/coding-assignments/README.md

 ## Requirements
 * NodeJS 16.x or higher
 * Angular 11.x or higher / Latest AngularJS (bonus points if you did this)
+* DON'T use any 3rd party UI library i.e Material Design or Bootstrap
 * Github account

 ## Getting Started